-- 4-3(F)(11)(a) For purposes of this Subsection 14-16-4-3(F)(11), "operation" of a mobile food truck includes any activity involved with food preparation or sales. - 4-3(F)(11)(b) Mobile food trucks may remain in place for the following periods of time:
+- 4-3(F)(11)(a) For purposes of this Subsection 14-16-4-3(F)(11), "operation" of a mobile food truck includes any activity involved with food preparation or sales unless specified otherwise in this IDO.
+117 - 4-3(F)(11)(b) Mobile food trucks may remain in place for the following periods of time: - 1.
+Indefinitely, if they do not occupy any required off-street parking spaces for the primary use on the subject property. - 2.
+Up to 7 calendar days, if they do not occupy more than 10 percent of the required off-street parking spaces for the primary use on the subject property. - For the amount of time specified on an approved Temporary Use Permit, if they occupy more than 10 percent of required off-street parking spaces for the primary use on the subject property. - 4-3(F)(11)(c) The mobile food truck operator must provide trash receptacles and remove them after use.